Mjz86/c_colon/README.md

  each operation that can be optimized at compile time will be optimized at compile time, the link times in mcc may increase from the calling conventions burden , but it's for the runtime.
-3. safety as the deafult, with unsafe(...) as escape hatch: similar to rust , c: has a borrow checker , a more powerful one , the local safety and borrow rules prevent global uninitialized access, use after free and more , similar to rust , c: has unsafe blocks , these unsafe blocks are  specified with their safety control,  for example unsafe(pointer-use) or unsafe(pointer-cast), unsafe(unrestricted) , unsafe(variable) and more, the rust language, although very fast , still lacks the option of non trivial moves , the option of elegant linked lists , the option of self referential sso , it can be achieved with pointers , but it won't look good ,  although like rust these are unsafe in c: ,  these aren't dangerous, they are just unrestricted in c colon, unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev , although, at the cost of safety and maybe performance ( for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage)
+3. safety as the deafult, with unsafe(...) as escape hatch: similar to rust , c: has a borrow checker , a powerful one , the local safety and borrow rules prevent global uninitialized access, use after free and more , similar to rust , c: has unsafe blocks , these unsafe blocks are  specified with their safety control,  for example unsafe(pointer-use) or unsafe(pointer-cast), unsafe(unrestricted) , unsafe(variable) and more, the rust language, although very fast , still lacks the option of non trivial moves , the option of elegant linked lists , the option of self referential sso , it can be achieved with pointers , but it won't look good ,  although like rust these are unsafe in c: ,  these aren't dangerous, they are just unrestricted in c colon, unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev , although, at the cost of safety and maybe performance ( for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage)